Conflict Resolution for Kids | 7 Steps Help Siblings Resolve Conflict

 Step 7: Repeat the problem and solution… just to make sure everyone understands.
 “So the problem was that he wanted the shovel and she wanted the shovel.
 The solution that you both agree on is that he will play with the shovel until his hole is done and then he will bring it over to you.
 Is that correct?”

 You should still pay attention and make sure both kids are sticking to the agreement but 9.5 times out of 10 everyone will walk away happy.
-(Lucky, Lucky Mommy!)

-For more Positive Parenting Solutions
+For more Positive Sibling Solutions